joecorcoran/backbone-scopedcollection/README.md

 ## Why?

 It makes your collection functions chainable.
-I like the chainable Underscore functions that are available to Backbone collections, but they are called on the array of models within a collectiona and not on the collection itself, so they don't play nicely with any custom collection functions you may write.
+I like the chainable Underscore functions that are available to Backbone collections, but they are called on the array of models within a collection and not on the collection itself, so they don't play nicely with any custom collection functions you may write.

-In some cases, it would be nice to set up scopes on a collection to do the following, for example:
+In some cases, it would be nice to set up scopes on a collection to do something like the following:

 ```javascript
 posts.scoped().inCategory('personal').byAuthor('anna').published().result();